DevsPlusPlus/learn-javascript-together-is-better/README.md

 https://www.canva.com/design/DADHnt3ZJRc/6LDi4-inhofRvzrxC7LxJw/view?website#4:our-team-members:6

-- If there is a probleam in the design or the code you can create an issue for it.
+- If there is a problem in the design or the code you can create an issue for it.

 - Document everything.